NR SA UL MIMO

 Log Analysis

-Now let's look into the log and see how the configuration is reflected in signaling message.
+Now let’s look into the log and check how the UL 4x4 MIMO configuration is reflected in the signaling message.

 Test 4 : UL MIMO - 2x2 : TPMI